Ikarian butter bean and tomato bake

 1 x 640g jar of passata (sieved tomatoes)

-2 x 400g tins butter beans, drained (or soak overnight and cook 400g/2 mugs dried beans)
+2 x 400g tins butter beans, drained (or soak 400g or 2 cups dried beans overnight and boil till tender)

 3 onions, finely sliced